fabiodearaujo/sophie-photography-mp4/README.md

 -   Also on Iphone devices, the main page background image is showing bigger than it should be, but it is not causing usability problems.
 -   On all devices when cheking out, the spinner shows up and the footer jumps to the middle of the screen.
 -   On Internet Explorer the parallax effect doesn't work and cards also show with a humongous height, buttons update and delete at the trolley don't work and pictures are not shown in the correct size.
+-   The footer doesn't stay on the bottom on some pages, eg. if you make a search that doen't return any product, the footer will go up as the page reduces the size.